 I’d been hoping to visit Cinque Terre for a while and had originally planned a land based trip outside of the summer months.
 The photos I’d seen of the picture postcard pretty villages clinging to the hillside and the many hiking trails between them were very tempting to experience and here we were, just a few miles away by bus and train.
 Unfortunately we were in peak season and the area has been a victim of it’s own success.
 It regularly crops up as a tourist destination groaning under the weight of too many visitors which is considering methods of limiting the tourist numbers in order to protect the area.
 Fortunately for us, there weren’t any restrictions in place yet.

 The train station in La Spezia was rammed; tour groups were being shepherded about by flag wielding guides and there were long queues for tickets.
-It was close to being a corner of my own personal hell.
+It was close to being a circle of my own personal hell.
 We wanted a Cinque Terre Train card which gave us unlimited travel and access to the coastal walk.
 But it could only be bought from a dedicated office with only two staff on duty.
 What were they thinking?
 We were already well into August, if this is what happened every day why weren’t there more staff or more places to buy?
 In hindsight, we should have just got on a train and bought a ticket at the first town where there was no queue at the park office.
 But instead, we waited over an hour in temperatures over 30c becoming increasingly grumpy.

 Tickets finally in hand, we squeezed onto the next available train and in 5 minutes we were at the first village of Riomaggiore.
 It was very pretty, with it’s de rigueur pastel colours.
 We had a wander, got stuck in a throng and ate some more fried calamari.
 Our lost hour in the queue of doom meant we couldn’t linger as long as we liked so we got back on the train, leapfrogged Manarola and got off at Corniglia.
 The coastal path that links the villages was badly damaged in floods a few years ago so several sections are closed; the route between Corniglia and Vernazza was one section that was open.
 The park website provides information on the trails along with a traffic light scheme to indicate how busy the path is.
 Midday to 2pm was red for crazy busy and we were there just after 1pm.
 What were we letting ourselves in for?